The Science, Benefits & Unfortunate Decline of the Creative Mind

 Creative learning is experimental.
 Creativity grows from questioning, exploring, investigating and yes, failing.
 Being forced to figure out how to move around obstacles helps the creative muscles.
 While it may seem that being free of time and resource constraints would give creativity free reign, our creative mind - like a child - is actually helped by limitations.

 “But out of limitations comes creativity.” – Debbie Allen

 Researchers have looked into how creativity is impacted by constraints of different kinds.

-Like our strength and endurance that develop from difficult situations, creativity it seems, can benefit when moderate deterrents or obstacles force the brain to come up with novel solutions to a problem.
+Like our strength and endurance that develop from difficult situations, creativity can benefit when moderate deterrents or obstacles force the brain to come up with novel solutions to a problem.

 Creativity has shown to increase when challenged to come up with something under moderate time deadlines and when faced with limited resources.
 In some ways it wants or needs the extra pressure to really perform.

 According to psychologist Mihaly Csikszentmihalyi (1997), having ample resources can severely stifle creativity because people get too comfortable to have to problem-solve.
 You simply can’t be MacGyver if you have access to every tool in the world.
 Otherwise where’s the motivation to try to use gum to hold a car engine together?

 But know that there’s a sweet spot.
 Our creativity can still be a diva and isn’t coming out of the trailer if the time pressure gets too great or resources too limited.
 Here’s the hand-off between pressure and stress.

 Creativity is helped by limitations and failure because it forces our brains to figure something out, the same thing happens when we’re bored.